Those new to the homebuying market here in California may wonder why you occasionally hear…

 - No monthly mortgage insurance premiums

-- Flexible credit qualifying guidelines
+- Flexible credit score and qualifying guidelines

 - Competitive interest rates